LGBTQ culture in Miami

-The rainbow flag, symbol of LGBT pride, flying in Miami Beach.
+The rainbow flag, symbol of LGBTQ pride, flying in Miami Beach.

 Miami has one of the largest and most prominent LGBTQ communities in the United States.
 Miami has had a gay nightlife scene as early as the 1930s.
-Miami has a current status as a gay mecca that attracts more than 1 million LGBT visitors a year.
+Miami has a current status as a gay mecca that attracts more than 1 million LGBTQ visitors a year.
 The Miami area as a whole has been gay-friendly for decades and is one of the few places where the LGBTQ community has its own chamber of commerce, the Miami-Dade Gay and Lesbian Chamber of Commerce (MDGLCC).
 As of 2005, Miami was home to an estimated 15,277 self-identifying gay and bisexual individuals.
-The Miami metropolitan area had an estimated 183,346 self-identifying LGBT residents.
+The Miami metropolitan area had an estimated 183,346 self-identifying LGBTQ residents.

 History

 Miami Beach Police targeting claims

 In 2009, the American Civil Liberties Union (ACLU) began looking into instances of Miami Beach Police Department (MBPD) targeting gay men for harassment.
 In February 2010, the ACLU announced that it will sue the City of Miami Beach for an ongoing targeting and arrests of gay men in public.
 According to the ACLU, Miami Beach police have a history of arresting gay men for simply looking "too gay".

 The incidents between gay men and MBPD resulted in negative publicity for the city.
 At the meeting with the local gay leaders, Miami Beach Police Chief Carlos Noriega claimed that the incidents were isolated, and promised increased diversity training for police officers.